winter-yuki/kotlin-self-types/README.md

 ### Transformation chains

 The most common example of self-types application is an [abstract builder pattern](https://medium.com/@hazraarka072/fluent-builder-and-powering-it-up-with-recursive-generics-in-java-483005a85fcd).
-Nevertheless, in Kotlin builders are usually implemented via extension receivers or `apply` function (builder object should be mutable here).
+Nevertheless, in Kotlin builders are usually implemented via extension receivers or `apply` function (a builder object should be mutable here).
 Although, if we want to construct a transformation chain of an immutable object (or to use *prototype* architecture pattern with `clone()` method in class hierarchy), self-types are still useful.

 #### Persistent collections

 Modification methods of a persistent data structure do not modify a collection itself but create a modified new one.
 To modify such collections in fluent style using methods of the base classes, [recursive generics](http://web.archive.org/web/20130721224442/http:/passion.forco.de/content/emulating-self-types-using-java-generics-simplify-fluent-api-implementation) should be used, alternatively derived class should declare abstract overrides ([kotlinx.immutable](https://github.com/Kotlin/kotlinx.collections.immutable/blob/d7b83a13fed459c032dab1b4665eda20a04c740f/core/commonMain/src/ImmutableList.kt#L66)) for all modification methods with more specific return types.

-However, recursive generics are cumbersome and they infect the code that uses them:
+However, recursive generics are cumbersome, and they infect the code that uses them:

 ```kotlin
 interface PersistentCollection<out E, out Self : PersistentCollection<E, Self>> : Collection<E> {